MicrosoftDocs/architecture-center/docs/solution-ideas/articles/loan-chargeoff-prediction-with-sql-server-content.md

 Your Azure subscription used for the deployment will incur consumption charges on the services used in this solution, approximately $1.15/hour for the default VM.

 Ensure that you stop your VM instance when not actively using the solution.
-If you run the VM, you will incur higher costs.
+If you run the VM, you'll incur higher costs.

-Make sure to delete the solution if you are not using it.
+Make sure to delete the solution if you're not using it.

 ## Contributors